AmirRezaHamidi/CN_SocketProgramming/README.md

 2. Upon receiving a command from the user, do as explained.
 3. Printing received result
 4. Repeating steps 1 to 3 until the user enters the exit command.

+Further detail is available in the workreport.pdf File.